 “Baby Boomers spend the most across all product categories but are targeted by just 5-10 percent of marketing.
 There’s simply a lack of marketing, and that sometimes results in low awareness of cutting-edge solutions by many 50+ consumers.”

 – Immersion Active

-The Immersion Active team points out that baby boomers own 80% of the money in savings and loan associations and control 70% of the disposable income in the United States.
-Generation X is another powerful consumer group that is receiving relatively little attention from marketers.
-Members of Generation X offer great value to marketers because many of them are making purchasing decisions for themselves, their aging parents, and their growing children.
+The Immersion Active team points out that baby boomers own 80 percent of the money in savings and loan associations and control 70 percent of the disposable income in the United States.
+Generation X also receives relatively little attention from marketers.
+Gen Xers offer great value to marketers because many of them are making purchasing decisions for themselves, their aging parents and their growing children.

 Reality: A marketing plan is even more important for startups and small companies.

 “Imagine building a house without a plan…You would never just lay bricks, put up siding and paint rooms, in random order.
 It’s the same way with content marketing.
 To be successful, you can’t just start producing content.
 You need a specific business objective.
 You need to deeply understand the needs of your target audience.
 And you must formulate a plan that will guide your actions.”